BoosterTech/BoosterTech/README.md

 - 💻 Technology is my passion.
 - 🔭 I’m currently working on improving my React skills and learning TypeScript.
 - 🌱 I am also learning more about advanced React patterns.
+- ‍💼 I enjoy environments where I can be part of interesting projects, share & expand my knowledge.

 ## 🔧 Technologies & Tools
 - **Languages:** JavaScript ES6+, HTML, CSS